MrSlide/defy/README.md

 [![Standard](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![license](https://img.shields.io/github/license/mrslide/defy.svg)](https://github.com/MrSlide/defy)

 Small JavaScript library for data validation with flexibility in mind.
 It won't decide how you do form validation or present error messages.
-You simply provide some value to validate, and it will tell you if it is value or not.
+You simply provide some value to validate, and it will tell you if it is valid or not.